Look for cheap ways to travel

 You can reduce the time it’ll take to pay off your debt by cutting down on less important expenses.

 Knowing that you have a goal of paying off debt may make it more likely that your friends will support your thriftiness.
-They’ll understand that it’s hard work to achieve a goal like this.
+They’ll understand it’s hard work to achieve a goal like this.

 Find an accountability buddy